What does Compostable Packaging Mean?

 According to the FTC, for a material to be called “biodegradable”, it must “completely break down and return to nature (i.e., decompose into elements found in nature) within a reasonably short period of time after disposal.”
 There is no set definition for a “reasonably short period of time” and fewer restrictions on exactly what elements remain after it has broken down.
 For example, it’s considered OK if a biodegradable material contains traces of metals or other residue, provided those are naturally found in the environment.
 That’s pretty good, but this also led to a sneaky new term being introduced in the plastics world (just to confuse everyone further) – “oxo–degradable”.
 In this case, with the addition of a chemical to kick off the degradation process, a plastic will break into microscopic granular or fiber-like fragments.
 In other words, it will disappear to the naked eye, but the microscopic bits and pieces of plastic and potentially hazardous additives live on, like, forever.

 For packaging to be called “compostable”, the FTC states that there must be scientific evidence that it will naturally break down into soil or “hummus” that is safe and usable to fuel the growth of new plants.
 It must do so within a verified amount of time, and the conditions in which it will break down must be fully disclosed.
 Consumers may assume that all compostable packaging can be composted at home.
 But in fact, most of today's compostable packaging requires controlled conditions in a commercial composting facility to compost within 180 days properly.
 Therefore, there is a significant difference between home and commercially compostable food packaging.
+Our friends at Whidbey Pies understand this.

 So, to simplify: